Mitalie/hive-minitalk/protocol.md

 # Minitalk

-Assignment requires client to send a string to a server with specified PID using SIGUSR1 and SIGUSR2.
+Assignment requires a client program to send a string to a server process with specified PID using Unix signals SIGUSR1 and SIGUSR2.
 The server has to print the string and (for bonus) confirm the reception with a signal to the client.

+## Signal considerations

+### Signal handler safety

+Signal handlers interrupt the normal flow of execution to run the handler code.
+This can happen *at any time*, including in the middle of a library function, in the middle of access to complex variable, and even during another signal handler if the new signal is not blocked.
+Signal handlers must be written carefully to avoid corrupting the program state by accessing resources at the wrong time.

+POSIX specifies undefined behavior when calling library functions other than those listed as async-signal-safe or when referring to any global or static objects except `errno` and writes to objects of type `volatile sig_atomic_t`.
+Non-exotic implementations usually allow more freedom with functions when no unsafe function is being interrupted, and don't restrict memory access, but leave it to the programmer to ensure safety and consistency.

+### Signal reliability with rapid sending

-Signals are delivered to the receiving process asynchronously and without queuing.
+External signals are delivered to the receiving process asynchronously and without queuing.
 Multiple signals with the same signal number might execute the handler only once, and multiple different signals may execute their handlers in any order.
-Timed delays between sending signals can make signals consistent most of the time, but there is no guaranteed deadline to ensure the receiving process has handled the signal.
-The only reliable solution requires sending a signal back to confirm the reception.
+Timed delays between sent signals can make delivery seem consistent, but there is no guaranteed deadline to ensure the receiving process has handled the signal - it could block inside the signal handler, or be in uninterruptible sleep, or simply have to wait for CPU time in a busy system.
+The only reliable method is waiting for confirmation or permission before sending the next signal.

+### Signal reliability with multiple senders

-Presence of multiple clients further complicates the matter.
-Server knows which process ID sent the signal being handled, but if multiple clients send the same signal the server's signal handler might run only once and lose the additional signals.
+Presence of multiple senders further complicates the matter.
+The receiving process can check the process ID that sent the signal, but if different senders send the same signal the signal handler might run only once and not know about the other senders.
 We can minimize the chance of this happening by only allowing one client to send at a time and have the rest wait for permission from the server, but each client must send at least one unsolicited signal to make the server aware of it.

-There are ways to detect a possibly lost signal - timeout on client waiting for confirmation, timeout on server waiting for the next signal after confirming the previous one, or detection on server when receiving a signal from a different client than expected.
-None of these mean the signal is lost for certain - it might still arrive after the detection.
-Therefore there needs to be a recovery procedure that can distinguish or discard the possibly-lost signal if it arrives after all, and ensure the client and server return to a consistent state for normal operation.
+There are ways to detect a possibly lost signal - timeout on the client waiting for a confirmation, timeout on the server waiting for a signal after requesting one, or assuming loss when receiving a signal from a different sender than expected.
+None of these mean the signal is lost for certain - it might arrive and be handled after the detection was triggered.
+There needs to be a recovery process that can distinguish or discard the possibly-lost signal if it actually arrives and ensure client and server return to a consistent state for normal operation.

+## Restrictions

+The assignment specifies that each program can use only one global variable, and for strict POSIX conformance it must be of type `volatile sig_atomic_t`.
+POSIX allows `sig_atomic_t` to be smaller than `pid_t`, making it impossible to communicate the process ID of the signal sender out of the signal handler with a single variable unless an array is acceptable.
+This means we have to respond to each signal within the handler.
+However, we can't process the incoming data in the handler due to not being able to read a buffer with the previously received bits, and must do that in the normal flow of execution.
+This creates a timing window where the client sends next signal and the handler runs again before the normal flow of execution can process the previous one.
+We have to loosen at least one restriction to make a reliable solution for even a single client:

+* Use an array of `volatile sig_atomic_t` to communicate signal info to normal flow of execution, making it possible to handle received data before replying.
+* Instead of strict POSIX, assume PID can be stored in `sig_atomic_t` and use the sign bit to distinguish SIGUSR1 and SIGUSR2, achieving same as above.
+* Rely on potentially unreliable timed sending to transmit the client PID in the datastream, allowing the server's normal code to learn it without communicating it out of the signal handler.
+* Instead of strict POSIX, assume an implementation that doesn't restrict memory access in signal handlers, allowing us to either process data in the handler or communicate all the necessary information out of it.

+Processing data entirely within the signal handler requires memory allocation, which is unsafe in a complex program as it risks corrupting the allocator's static data structures.
+In this project the server does nothing besides handling signals so we could ensure that the signal handler doesn't interrupt allocator functions, but passing data out of the handler is more generally applicable.

+## Minimal solution

+Simultaneous clients or external disturbances are not taken into account, so SIGUSR1 and SIGUSR2 can be considered reliable as long as client waits for confirmation.
+Server's signal handlers will store the PID of the sender in a global variable, negated if the signal was SIGUSR2.
+Server's normal code reads the variable, and if non-zero, resets it to zero, interprets the received signal as a bit, and replies to the sender with SIGUSR1.
+Server sleeps for a short time and repeats checking the variable.

+To avoid ugly reallocs on the server as more of the message is received, the bitstream begins with the message length as `size_t`, most significant bit first.
+After receiving the length, the server allocates a buffer for the message.
+The length is followed by the message contents as a sequence of `char`, most significant bit first.
+No null terminator is included.
+After the entire message is received, server prints it, releases the buffer, and is ready to receive another length-prefixed message, possibly from a different client.

+## Additional ideas

+These ideas might be useful for supporting multiple simultaneous clients, or for a more flexible data transfer protocol than single message of known length, but they aren't fully applicable within the limits of the assignment.

+<details>
+<summary>Signal protocol, approach A</summary>

 ## Signal protocol, approach A: bit signals with lost signal recovery

-### Design

-<details>

 Having two signals available naturally suggests sending one or the other depending on the bit to be sent, e.g. SIGUSR1 for bit 0 and SIGUSR2 for bit 1.